What is Everest Base Camp?

 Yes!
 You can trek to Everest Base Camp without a guide.
 The route is not confusing and is easy to follow.
 You don’t require a guide but it is recommended.
 Everything is uncertain in the Himalayas.
 Now, you can hire a guide and porter from Lukla also.

 The way is easy as well as well maintained.
-The way is overwhelmed by tourists and guides and porters.
+The way is overwhelmed by tourists guides and porters.
 You can ask for directions without any hesitation.
 Generous people will be there for your help.

 As we said, everything is uncertain in the Himalayas.
-You should be alert about altitude sickness and food poisoning.
+You should be alert for altitude sickness and food poisoning.
 Even minor injuries can be critical.
 So, a guide can be handy in those situations.

-Heli tour to Everest Base Camp:
+Can I fly by Heli tour from Everest Base Camp?

-Heli tour to Everest Base Camp is comparatively more expensive than regular trekking.
+A Heli tour to Everest Base Camp is comparatively more expensive than regular trekking.
 Also, it is the fastest way to explore the Everest region.

-Everest Base Camp Trek Cost:
+Estimate the Everest Base Camp Trek Cost

-Everest Base Camp trek cost is pretty flexible.
+The Everest Base Camp trek cost is pretty flexible.
 The price of the trek depends on the number of days and services you choose.
 Likewise, how much luxury you want on a trek can make a big difference.
 If you choose a normal package from local agencies it can cost around $1,200 to $1,600.

-Is Everest Base Camp Trek worth it?
+Is the Everest Base Camp Trek worth it?

 Everest Base Camp has the best trekking route along with the best panoramic view.
-The accommodation is the best as well as food services too.
+The accommodation is the best as well as the food services too.
 If you want to spend a couple of weeks on vacation with quality time, then yes Everest Base Camp Trek is worth visiting.

 Overall, Human traffic jams cannot stop visiting this beautiful destination.
 Have you ever considered visiting Everest Base Camp, give it a shot.
 It can be your lifetime experience.

-We have talked about the detailed guideline of the Everest base camp trek along with some tips.
+We have talked about the detailed guidelines of the Everest base camp trek along with some tips.
 We tried to make it short and include all the necessary information you are trying to search for.
 Hope our guideline was helpful to you.
 Let us know your opinion.

 Ever thought of conquering Everest Base Camp, maybe we can help with that.
 We, Nepal Mother House, have been providing undeniable services over the decade.
 We are always here to help you.